yonglam/TableViewPattern/README.md

 }
 ````

-1. In the veiw controller, we create a collection of entities,  and create an instance of `TableViewDelegateAndDataSource` with the data, then set the instance as the delegate and data source of the table view.
+d.
+In the veiw controller, we create a collection of entities,  and create an instance of `TableViewDelegateAndDataSource` with the data, then set the instance as the delegate and data source of the table view.
 ````
 @interface SubTableViewController ()
 @property (nonatomic) TableViewDelegateAndDataSource *dataResource;